edibotopic/stokes-law/README.md

 Presently, the numbers used are a bit of a fudge and are designed to exhibit salient changes during a short run-time.
 Nonetheless, the magnitude of the influence of important parameters is relatively accurate.

 The model - more generally - is a simplification.
-For example, the particles do not interact with each other and concentration gradients do not affect separation behaviour.
+For example, the particles do not (currently) interact with each other and concentration gradients do not affect separation behaviour.

 ### Code

-The code is not currently optimised as well as it could be for mobile browsers, which may cause some lag, especially at high particle velocities.
-I am currently looking into this.

-Lastly, I am not a professional/full-time software developer, so I have not considered every edge case with respect to user browser choice.
+I am not a professional/full-time software developer, so I have not considered every possible edge case with respect to user browser choice or device limitation.
 This is not a priority.

 ## Roadmap